tahczeban/MechaCar_Statistical_Analysis/README.md

 ***OVERVIEW***
 The purpose of this challenge was to assist Jeremy with the new protoyype MechaCar production troubles at AutosRUs.
 The analytical components addressed were as follows:
 - multiple linear regression analysis to predict the mpg (miles per gallon) for the MechaCar prototypes
-- perform summary statistics on the PSI (pounds per square inch) of the manufactures ;ots of suspension coils
+- perform summary statistics on the PSI (pounds per square inch) of the manufactures lots of suspension coils
 - perform t-tests to determine if the manufactured lots are stastically different from the mean
 - design a statistical study that compares the MechaCar's performance to that of other vehicles
 - perform a summary interpretation for each of the aforementioned statistical analyses

 ***RESULTS***
+For this analysis the datasets of two csv files were considered; the MechaCar_mpg.csv and the Suspension_Coil.csv.
+The analytical components were then broken down into 4 Deliverables with the inclusion of their respective summaries.

 ## DELIVERABLE 1: Linear Regression to Predict MPG